Independent Medical Education (IME) Grants

 GRAIL is committed to funding innovative and impactful education to support practicing healthcare professionals and the communities of care that they manage within our areas of interest.

-- Education on the latest in cancer biology (e.g., methylation and cfDNA) and cancer control through early detection methods
+- Education on the latest in cancer biology (eg, methylation and cell-free DNA [cfDNA]) and cancer control through early detection methods

-- Education on the current recommended screening guidelines (benefits, limitations, value) and emerging science for cancer control through early detection (e.g., population-scale management, integration and value of technology, and multi-cancer early detection)
+- Education on the current recommended screening guidelines (benefits, limitations, value) and emerging science for cancer control through early detection (eg, disparity reduction, population-scale management, integration and value of technology, and multi-cancer early detection)

-- Support the development of tools to enable clinical integration and workflow optimization of the latest cancer control and detection methods
+- Supporting the development of tools to enable clinical integration and workflow optimization of the latest cancer control and detection methods

 - Organization must be an accredited educational organization, certified through a recognized accreditation council (eg, ACCME).